supranational/blst/README.md

 ---

 That's about what you need to know to get started with nitty-gritty of actual function declarations.

+### Serialization Format

+From the ZCash BLS12-381 specification

+* Fq elements are encoded in big-endian form.
+They occupy 48 bytes in this form.
+* Fq2 elements are encoded in big-endian form, meaning that the Fq2 element c0 + c1 * u is represented by the Fq element c1 followed by the Fq element c0.
+This means Fq2 elements occupy 96 bytes in this form.
+* The group G1 uses Fq elements for coordinates.
+The group G2 uses Fq2 elements for coordinates.
+* G1 and G2 elements can be encoded in uncompressed form (the x-coordinate followed by the y-coordinate) or in compressed form (just the x-coordinate).
+G1 elements occupy 96 bytes in uncompressed form, and 48 bytes in compressed form.
+G2 elements occupy 192 bytes in uncompressed form, and 96 bytes in compressed form.

+The most-significant three bits of a G1 or G2 encoding should be masked away before the coordinate(s) are interpreted.
+These bits are used to unambiguously represent the underlying element:

+* The most significant bit, when set, indicates that the point is in compressed form.
+Otherwise, the point is in uncompressed form.
+* The second-most significant bit indicates that the point is at infinity.
+If this bit is set, the remaining bits of the group element's encoding should be set to zero.
+* The third-most significant bit is set if (and only if) this point is in compressed form _and_ it is not the point at infinity _and_ its y-coordinate is the lexicographically largest of the two associated with the encoded x-coordinate.

 ## Build
 The build process is very simple and only requires a C complier.
 It's integrated into the Go and Rust ecosystems, so that respective users would go about as they would with any other external module.
 Otherwise, a binary library would have to be compiled.